NOBITAxGOKU1/alice/READsME.md

 # alice
-Discover, stream, and enjoy music effortlessly with Alice, the advanced Telegram music bot designed for true music lovers.
+Discover, stream, and enjoy music effortlessly with NOBITA, the advanced Telegram music bot designed for true music lovers.